-Second opinions
+Second opinions about my treatment options

 Getting a second opinion for any medical condition can be useful.
 With prostate cancer, where many of the standard treatments have serious side-effects and new treatments are available that aren’t widely known about, it’s crucial.

-At The Focal Therapy Clinic, it’s our mission to help you feel confident in the choice you’ve made about your treatment and your future.
+At The Focal Therapy Clinic, it’s our mission to help you feel confident in the choice you’ve made about your prostate cancer treatment and your future.
 We have found up to a third of men we see end up having more options available to them after we review their results.

 Our specialists have the time to explain your condition, help you understand your prostate cancer journey so far and answer any questions you might have.